 At Johnson & Johnson, the culture revolves around their Credo.
 Every year, all the sites across the world participate in a Credo Day to give back to the community and engage with the third tenet of the Credo: “We are responsible to the communities in which we live and work and to the world community as well.”

-In 2020, Credo Day was cancelled because of the pandemic.
+In 2020, Credo Day was canceled because of the pandemic.
 So in February of 2021, J&J employees started looking for a way to make this year’s Credo Day virtual.

 “The past two years have been difficult for many of us across the world,” says Kerry Carney, the site lead at the Titusville office in New Jersey and the Chair of the global site group.
 “This was an opportunity for our global community to unite and help an important cause that aligns closely to Our Credo.”